Robert Wilberforce: Career

 In 1826, he was chosen fellow of Oriel and was ordained, among his friends and colleagues being Newman, Pusey and Keble.
-Though Robert is perhaps lesser known, all were prominent figures within the Oxford Movement and involved in the publication of the Tracts for the Times.
+Though Wilberforce is perhaps lesser known, all were prominent figures within the Oxford Movement and involved in the publication of the Tracts for the Times.

 For a few years he was one of the tutors at Oriel.
 The provost Edward Hawkins disliked his religious views, and in 1831 Wilberforce resigned and left Oxford.
 His release from Oxford gave him the opportunity to study in German areas; his familiarity with German theology and competency as a German scholar being one of the things for which he was most revered among his contemporaries.

 In 1832 he obtained the living of East Farleigh, Kent, which in 1840 he exchanged for that of Burton Agnes, near Hull.

 In 1841, he was appointed archdeacon of the East Riding of Yorkshire.
 About this time Wilberforce became close with Henry Manning, and they exchanged many letters on theological and ecclesiastical questions.
 They were deeply involved in re-examining the relationship between the Church of England and Roman Catholicism.
 On 27 March 1848, Robert Wilberforce and his brother Samuel joined the Canterbury Association.

 It was during his time in Burton Agnes, and his correspondence with Manning, that Robert’s real struggle with his religion began.
 The slow pace of life ensured much of his time was spent mulling over the same arguments over and over again.
 His growing disillusionment was centred on what he perceived to be an untidy boundary between the State and the Church which caused his allegiance to the Church of England to gradually wane until it disappeared altogether.